-This series of short articles about trees in the Belfast Botanic Gardens is compiled by members of the Friends group.
+This is one of a series of short articles about trees in the Belfast Botanic Gardens compiled by the Friends group.
 The tree tag number relates to the small aluminium discs, usually fixed on the tree trunk, 2 to 3m above ground level.

 .
 Examples of both can be seen in Belfast Botanic Gardens where the silver maples have been planted in a grove in the spring garden, underplanted with hazels and spring bulbs.
 The flowers open before the leaves.
 These are smaller that those of the sugar maple but in close-up are the same dramatic red colour.